|Get Atlanta BeltLine updates right in your inbox!|

 DeKalb Avenue can be a challenging road to navigate.
 We wanted to ensure the safe crossing of the thousands of people that use the Eastside Trail every day.
 At this juncture, the construction of the trail also includes the implementation of a “pedestrian scramble” at Krog Street and DeKalb Avenue.
 Though it sounds like it could be a brunch special, it’s actually a method of traffic signalling where all motor vehicle traffic is halted at the same time to let bikes and pedestrians through.

 If you’re going north on the trail, this means you’ll stop on the east side of the Krog Tunnel at DeKalb Avenue.
 If you’re going south, the trail is on the west side.
 When the scramble is triggered, you may cross in any direction once all motor vehicles are stopped.
 Please, for your safety, do not cross at this intersection until the scramble is triggered.
-The signals at this intersection are not functioning yet, so please use caution and cross with the traffic lights until further notice.

 Additionally, the Eastside Trail will have a gap between DeKalb Avenue and Edgewood Avenue until early 2019 as North American Properties builds out The Edge – an $80 million development with affordable housing.
 For now, trail users will need to use Krog Street and Edgewood Avenue as a detour.
 A ramp and stairs at Edgewood Avenue enable easy access on and off the trail at that point.